 Resumes often boast of a candidate’s achievements.
 But this question garners a little introspection on a difficult situation.
 Their answer can tell you a lot about how they handle overcoming adversity and challenges and even how much humility they may have.

 What are you passionate about?

 This can be a cause or a hobby.
-Understanding what a candidate is passionate about (or even how passionate they are about something) can tell you about their personality and whether they would be a good cultural fit with your organization.
+Understanding what a candidate is passionate about (or even how passionate they are about something) can tell you about their personality and whether they would be culturally aligned with your organization.
 Having a passion they actively pursue means they are highly motivated and willing to go the extra mile.

 Tell me about a time you failed to reach your goal?